tjhutchinson/traininggit/README.md

 # traininggit
 my first git repository
-this is info about me. pretty boring.
+this is info about me. pretty boring. not too boring